Neurology Hospital in Dubai

 Neurology and neurosurgery are both medical specialties that focus on the diagnosis and treatment of conditions that affect the nervous system.
 However, they differ in their approaches to care.

-Early symptoms of Parkinson's disease can include tremors, stiffness, difficulty moving, and problems with balance and coordination.
+Early symptoms of Parkinson's disease can include a broad range such as tremors, stiffness, difficulty moving, and problems with balance and coordination.

 You can learn more about Parkinson's disease by visiting the website of a reputable health organization, such as: